FantasyNitroGEN/visallo/docs/front-end/index.md

 require(['util/vertex/formatters'], function(F) {
     $.extend(F.vertex.properties, {

-        // Will be executed for properties that have dataType='link'
+        // Will be executed for properties that have displayType='link'
         link: function(domElement, property, vertexId) {
             $('<a>')
                 .attr('href', property.value)